metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_v1beta1_manifest.md

 - `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
 They are notqueryable and should be preserved when modifying objects.More info: http://kubernetes.io/docs/user-guide/annotations
 - `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
 May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels

+<a id="nestedatt--spec--topology--control_plane--variables"></a>
+### Nested Schema for `spec.topology.control_plane.variables`

+Optional:

+- `overrides` (Attributes List) Overrides can be used to override Cluster level variables. (see [below for nested schema](#nestedatt--spec--topology--control_plane--variables--overrides))

+<a id="nestedatt--spec--topology--control_plane--variables--overrides"></a>
+### Nested Schema for `spec.topology.control_plane.variables.overrides`

+Required:

+- `name` (String) Name of the variable.
+- `value` (Map of String) Value of the variable.Note: the value will be validated against the schema of the corresponding ClusterClassVariablefrom the ClusterClass.Note: We have to use apiextensionsv1.JSON instead of a custom JSON type, because controller-tools has ahard-coded schema for apiextensionsv1.JSON which cannot be produced by another type via controller-tools,i.e. it is not possible to have no type field.Ref: https://github.com/kubernetes-sigs/controller-tools/blob/d0e03a142d0ecdd5491593e941ee1d6b5d91dba6/pkg/crd/known_types.go#L106-L111

+Optional:

+- `definition_from` (String) DefinitionFrom specifies where the definition of this Variable is from.
+DefinitionFrom is 'inline' when thedefinition is from the ClusterClass '.spec.variables' or the name of a patch defined in the ClusterClass'.spec.patches' where the patch is external and provides external variables.This field is mandatory if the variable has 'DefinitionsConflict: true' in ClusterClass 'status.variables[]'